-3 Chapter Overview

-4 Overview of a PEL study's

-5 approach to transportation

-6 planning and connection to NEPA

-7 review

-8 Description of the study area with

-9 a summary

-10 of I-5 corridor transportation

-11 characteristics

-12 Authority of 23 USC 168 to allow

-13 federal agencies to incorporate

-14 decisions from PEL study into the

-15 environmental review process

-16 under NEPA

-17 • Outline of the PEL's purpose and

-18 need
+- Overview of a PEL study's approach to transportation planning and connection to NEPA review - Description of the study area with a summary of I-5 corridor transportation characteristics - Authority of 23 USC 168 to allow federal agencies to incorporate decisions from PEL study into the environmental review process under NEPA - Outline of the PEL's purpose and need

-20 Planning and Environmental Linkages (PEL) is an approach to transportation decision-making that involves early consideration of environmental, community, 21 and economic goals in the planning process, utilizing the information, analysis, and 22 products generated during planning to guide the National Environmental Policy Act 23 (NEPA) review process.
-By consolidating the planning and early environmental 24 25 review during a PEL study, duplication of work is minimized.
-Streamlined project 26 development may also help expedite permit decisions.
-The overall timeline for 27 project delivery may be reduced by the PEL process, which initiates early 28 communication and collaboration with relevant agencies, tribes, and interested 29 parties, refines a project's purpose and need, conducts a preliminary screening of alternatives, and collaboratively develops better environmental outcomes.
-PEL 30 collaboration includes transportation planners, NEPA practitioners, resource 31 32 agency staff engaged in conservation planning or NEPA, tribal nations, and the public.
-33 34
+Planning and Environmental Linkages (PEL) is an approach to transportation decision-making that involves early consideration of environmental, community, and economic goals in the planning process, utilizing the information, analysis, and products generated during planning to guide the National Environmental Policy Act (NEPA) review process.
+By consolidating the planning and early environmental review during a PEL study, duplication of work is minimized.
+Streamlined project development may also help expedite permit decisions.
+The overall timeline for project delivery may be reduced by the PEL process, which initiates early communication and collaboration with relevant agencies, tribes, and interested parties, refines a project's purpose and need, conducts a preliminary screening of alternatives, and collaboratively develops better environmental outcomes.
+PEL collaboration includes transportation planners, NEPA practitioners, resource agency staff engaged in conservation planning or NEPA, tribal nations, and the public.

 The planning products produced during this planning process may be adopted during a subsequent environmental review process in accordance with 23 USC 168.
 We may adopt the Purpose and Need and identified alternative(s), assessed during this PEL process, into the NEPA environmental review process.
-Our goal is to not revisit these points once NEPA begins in Summer 2023.
+Our goal is to not revisit these points once NEPA begins.

-38 PEL approaches are covered by two statutes: 23 USC 168 established the integration of planning and environment review, providing

-- 39 a process by which lead and cooperating agencies may adopt or incorporate by reference a planning product to use during the - 40 environmental review process to the maximum extent practicable and appropriate; and 23 USC 139(f)(4)(E) allows for the - 41 incorporation of planning analyses and products developed in a PEL process to be carried forward into the environmental review - 42 process under NEPA.
-Together, these two statutes allow certain federal agencies to incorporate decisions made by state department
+- PEL approaches are covered by two statutes: 23 USC 168 established the integration of planning and environment review, providing 1 - a process by which lead and cooperating agencies may adopt or incorporate by reference a planning product to use during the - environmental review process to the maximum extent practicable and appropriate; and 23 USC 139(f)(4)(E) allows for the - incorporation of planning analyses and products developed in a PEL process to be carried forward into the environmental review - 5 process under NEPA.
+Together, these two statutes allow certain federal agencies to incorporate decisions made by state

-- of transportations (DOTs) during corridor studies into the environmental review process under NEPA provided that the outcomes meet NEPA requirements. - 3 The Washington State Department of Transportation (WSDOT) partners with the Federal Highway Administration (FHWA) for PEL - 4 studies.
+- departments of transportation (DOTs) during corridor studies into the environmental review process under NEPA provided that the - 2 outcomes meet NEPA requirements. - 3 The Washington State Department of Transportation (WSDOT) partners with the Federal Highway Administration (FHWA) for PEL - 4 studies.
 The 2023 I-5 Marvin to Mounts Road PEL was developed in partnership with FHWA and the Nisqually Indian Tribe.
 The PEL - 5 development process built upon existing plans for the corridor and included four concurrence points consistent with FHWA processes - 6 (Figure 1).
 Additional information regarding previous plans along the corridor, funding directions, and additional project context is - 7 detailed in Section 1.6.
 Appendix B. WSDOT PEL Questionnaire documents PEL development, outreach efforts, key environmental - 8 factors, and a range of reasonable alternatives for future environmental review.